 The instruction in the purely scientific subjects and in the professional subjects common to Dentistry and Medicine is taken by Dental students in common with the students of the Faculties of Arts and Science and of Medicine.
 Instruction in the Dental subjects is given in the Dental Apartments, in the south wing of the old University Building; these include the Infirmary and the Dental Laboratories.
 Abundant Dental Infirmary practice is available.
 The Victoria General Hospital is near by, and affords an ample surgical clinic.
+Students will also attend the dental clinic of the Halifax Dispensary.
 The new laboratory of Pathology and Bacteriology, which has been erected and equipped by the Hospital Commission in connection with the Victoria General Hospital, affords superior facilities for both elementary and advanced study of these subjects.